 Final Thoughts: Top Green, Eco-Friendly Credit Card Picks

 A green credit card is a fantastic way to get started.
-Using a green, eco-friendly credit card is one of the most effective ways you can help your favorite charity and causes.
+Using a green, eco-friendly credit card is one of the most effective ways to help your favorite charity and cause.
+These are just a few of our current favorites among the best green credit cards on the market.

 These cards let you earn points for each purchase that you can use to get rebates or discounts on environmentally friendly products and services, as well as contribute directly to animal-related organizations!

-It’s never been easier then now in part thanks to these innovative businesses and organizations – so why not start today?
+It’s never been easier than now, in part thanks to these innovative businesses and organizations – so why not start today?

-If you know of any other credit cards that you’d like to see added to the list, please reach out to me directly by visiting my contact form.
+If you know of any other credit cards you’d like to see added to the list, please get in touch with me directly by visiting my contact form.

 Frequently Asked Questions (FAQs)